Thank you for your interest in applying for an Affinity Giving grant!

 We’ve compiled the following information to assist you with the application process.
 On this page, you’ll find important definitions, directions, and guidance.
 We recommend you read this information thoroughly before beginning your application.

-You may apply for grant funding from one or more Affinity Giving groups through a single online Affinity Giving Grant Application form accessible from each of the linked websites listed below.
-(A PDF application example is available for the purpose of gathering information.)
+You may apply for grant funding from one or more Affinity Giving groups through a single online Affinity Giving Grant Application form.

 The Black Philanthropy Circle (BPC) supports the IU Office of the Vice President for Diversity, Equity and Inclusion in replacing obstacles with opportunities so that students, faculty, and staff from historically underrepresented backgrounds find a sense of belonging at IU.
 The BPC is looking to award projects and initiatives that make IU more welcoming, equitable, and accessible for the Black community.
 Applications should detail the ways in which the Black community - at any IU campus—will be supported by the project.